narangmayank/iot-smart-parking-system/README.md

 ## Build Flash Monitor

 You can build, flash and monitor the app via platform io vs code edition as usual :)

+## TODO

+I'm dropping down few known todo's, if you have any such in mind please feel free to add in the list

+- Add ESP32 Support
+- Add Wokwi Simulation Support
+- Implementing a menu interface for Master login
+- Location based parking services
+- Web App for the user